Roof Rats In West Palm Beach, FL

 The damage these pests can cause to your house can be irreversible and can go unnoticed which makes them a dangerous pest.
 When they make residence in your house or a building they will chew through wires which can potentially start fires, they will gnaw through plastic and lead water pipes to get access to water, make holes in walls to get access to other areas, and will cause other structural damage.

-If you suspect that you may have a roof rat problem then call Native Pest Management today before the population explodes and causes irreversible damage to your house or building.
+If you suspect that you may have a roof rats in West Palm Beach, FL, call Native Pest Management today before the population explodes and causes irreversible damage to your house or building.

 *Originally posted on Boise Pest Control